XPR2014/automatic-replacement-template-1.21.11/README.md

 ```

 ## 📄 License
-This project is licensed under the CC0-1.0 Universal License.You can use, modify, and redistribute it freely without attribution.
+This project is licensed under the MIT License.

 ---